selhorn/oreilly-github-demo/docs/start.md

 After the first instance is launched, you can log in and customize the configuration.

+### Help <a name="help"></a>
+Because this template has been created and fully tested by F5 Networks, it is supported by F5.
+This means you can get assistance if necessary from F5 Technical Support.

+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
+This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.

+## File an Issue
+If you find an issue, we would love to hear about it.
+You have a choice when it comes to filing issues:
+  - For enhancements, feature requests, and non-urgent bug fixes: On the GitHub menu bar in this repository, use the **Issues** link.
+Tell us as much as you can about what you found and how you found it.
+  - For more time sensitive changes and other issues requiring immediate support: Use your typical method for contacting F5 Technical support.

 ## Copyright

 Copyright 2014-2017 F5 Networks Inc.